devennn/devennn.github.io/_posts/2020-01-31-python-file-organizer.md

 ---
 layout: post
-title: Simple GUI file organizer to Rearrange amd Rename files
+title: Simple GUI file organizer to Rearrange and Rename files
 ---

+![File Organizer](/images/Filorg.PNG)

 Usually, at the end of the semester, my Download folder is full of files.
 The files are useful.
 I don't want to waste them, but trying to organize them is a pain.
 Luckily, I know Python!
 So, I decided to build a semi-automatic file organizer.
 I think this would be useful not just for download folder, but also to another messy folder such as Desktop, etc.

-![File Organizer](/images/Filorg.PNG)

 How it works:
 1) User choose directory to organize